GetGabed/CIFAR-10-classification/README.md

 This project is a classification model for the CIFAR-10 dataset.
 The steps include analyzing the dataset, preprocessing the images, and building four models: Naive Bayes, Decision Tree, Multi-Layer Perceptron, and Convolutional Neural Network using Python and PyTorch.

+## **Repository Structure**
+- `download.py`: Downloads the CIFAR-10 dataset and separates the necessary training and testing data.
+- `feature_extraction.py`:Pre-processes images (resize, normalize) and extracts 512-dimensional feature vectors using a pre-trained ResNet-18 model.
+PCA is applied to reduce the feature vectors to 50 dimensions.
+- `naive_bayes.py`:Implements Gaussian Naive Bayes classifiers using both custom code and Scikit-learn.
+- `decision_tree.py`:Implements Decision Tree classifiers using both custom code and Scikit-learn.
+- `mlp.py`:Defines and trains a Multi-Layer Perceptron (MLP) using PyTorch.
+- `cnn.py`:Implements and trains a VGG11-based Convolutional Neural Network (CNN) using PyTorch.
+- `main.py`: Script to execute all parts of the project, from data processing to model evaluation.
+- `models/`:Contains all saved models as well as variants of the main models.

 ## **Installation and Setup**

 1. **Clone the repository:**